ThadeuJose/typescript-link-manager/README.md

 Project to learn Typescript

 ## Next Step:
+Remove Duplicate in the main

 ## TODO

-Isolate db part
+Filter by tags in the html

 Search

 Finish page

+Isolate db part

 Add Screen?
+Nope

 ONLY PUT CSS IN THE END
+  Tailwind
+  Circle change color

 ## Technical Debt